JMJ10/PIP_Tutorials_S6/README.md

 # PIP_Tutorials_S6

-PIP - Programming in Python
+PIP - Programming in Python.\n
 To be used for various Tutorial Projects for Programming in Python course.